 It wasn’t just the account application process that made my own bank seemed so behind the times.
 The ways for customers to get in touch also seemed out of date.
 In the space of a few months, my own role at O2 changed from being almost permanently on the road, meeting customers face to face, to remote working and spending almost all of every day on the phone or in online meetings.
 I just don’t have the time or willingness to spend an hour waiting to get through to someone from my bank on the phone.

 I’m being a little unfair.
 It isn’t just banks that need to up their game.
 I believe that businesses that thrive will be the ones who implement new, better and more innovative ways for their customers to engage with them.
 Perhaps the successful ones will be those to employ artificial intelligence and related automation capable of resolving all but the most complicated of enquiries.
 I don’t claim to have all the answers, but I do recognise that customer engagement is an area ripe for disruption.

 Disruption prior to 2020 had already changed the way I pay for delivering the items I buy online, as well as the delivery itself.
 Like many, I have got used to the illusion that I get free delivery on many of my purchases, because delivery is one of the services packaged into my Amazon Prime account.
 As a result, I have come to expect free delivery elsewhere.

-It isn’t just the delivery charge either, it’s the whole delivery experience.
+It isn’t just the delivery charge either, it’s the whole delivery experience when it comes to managing consumer expectation.
 Certain retailers provide me with tracking updates for even the smallest purchases, whilst others don’t provide parcel tracking at all, even for premium, expensive items.

 I lead the Digital Solutions teams across Telefónica Enterprise and MNC, focusing on how O2 can bring value and support to our customers on their journey to become digital businesses.
 I’m always keen to discuss digital disruption in all its forms, and you can connect with me via LinkedIn.